Jivraj-18/promptfoo-json-to-html/README.md

 ### Local Development
 1. Clone or download this repository
 2. Open `index.html` in a web browser
-3. Paste your PromptFoo evaluation JSON into the textarea
+3. Paste your PromptFoo evaluation JSON into the first textarea
+4. (Optional) Paste your question_case_map.json into the second textarea to display test IDs
-4. Click **Generate Report** to view the formatted report
+5. Click **Generate Report** to view the formatted report

 ### Example JSON Structure
 ```json